How Many Yards Is 30 Ft

 1 yard = 3 feet

-This means that one yard is equivalent to three feet.
+In plain terms, one yard is equivalent to three feet.
 Conversely, one foot is equivalent to one-third (1/3) of a yard.
-To convert feet to yards, you divide the number of feet by 3.
+Because of that, to convert feet to yards, you divide the number of feet by 3.
 To convert yards to feet, you multiply the number of yards by 3.

 The Conversion Process: To convert 30 feet to yards, you use the conversion factor as follows: